Mounceph99/ScrapbookOnline/README.md

 2. Open XAMPP Control Panel and START 'Apache' and 'mySQL' then select "Admin" for "mySQL"
 3. On the redirect web tab that just happened, create a database and name it "scrapbook"
 4. Then on that database, create tables as follows:
-	-Table 1: "users" Fields: "uid" as INT and PRIMARY KEY, "email" as VARCHAR(256), "password" as VARCHAR(256), "avatar_fn" as VARCHAR(256)
+	-Table 1: "users" Fields: "uid" as INT and PRIMARY KEY, "email" as VARCHAR(256), "password" as VARCHAR(256), "avatar_filename" as VARCHAR(256)
-	-Table 2: "comments" Fields: "id" as INT and PRIMARY KEY, "userid" as INT, "postid" as INT, "comment" as VARCHAR(256) -Table 3: "posts" Fields: "id" as INT and PRIMARY KEY, "userid" as INT, "filename" as VARCHAR(256), "description" as VARCHAR(256)
+	-Table 2: "comments" Fields: "id" as INT and PRIMARY KEY, "userid" as INT, "postid" as INT, "comment" as VARCHAR(256) -Table 3: "posts" Fields: "id" as INT and PRIMARY KEY, "userid" as INT, "filename" as VARCHAR(256), "description" as VARCHAR(256), "likeCount" as INT
-	-Table 4: "followers" Fields: "id" as INT and PRIMARY KEY, "userid" as INT, "followerid" as INT
+	-Table 4: "followers" Fields: "id" as INT and PRIMARY KEY, "userid" as INT, "followerid" as INT -Table 5: "likes" Fields: "likeId" as INT and PRIMARY KEY, "postid" as INT, "whoLiked" as INT
 5. In order to run the server, open VSC and enter command on terminal "node main.js" which will open the server.
 6. Open a browser and go to "localhost:8080".

-Project Description:
+##Project Description:

 Welcome to ScrapBook Online!!!